Freakwill/pyrimidine/paper/paper.md

 # An example to begin

-In this section, we demonstrate the basic usage of `pyrimidine` with a simple example: the classic 0-1 knapsack problem with $n=50$ dimensions.
-(Refer to more examples in the repository.)
+In this section, we demonstrate the basic usage of `pyrimidine` with a simple example, the classic 0-1 knapsack problem:

 $$
 \max \sum_i c_ix_i \\